nandor23/UaDetector/README.md

 Each parser provides two `TryParse` methods: one that accepts only the user-agent string and another that accepts both the user-agent string and a collection of HTTP headers.
 For more accurate detection, it is recommended to provide the HTTP headers.

+> [!TIP]
+> Avoid directly instantiating parsers.
+Creating the first instance of UaDetector (or similar parsers) takes 1–2 seconds due to internal regex compilation.
+To avoid this one-time cost during runtime, register the service with dependency injection, as shown earlier.
+This way, the instantiation will happen at application startup.

 ```c#
 [ApiController]
 public class UaDetectorController : ControllerBase